rbtttttt/Noah-bar/readme.md

  The #f1683a orange color will be mainly used for headers and buzz words.

+## Development Process

  ### Main Page:
- Carousel system will be used, each slide will represent a specific cocktail from a seasonal collection. (carousel.js , carousel.css)
+ Carousel system will be used, each slide will represent a specific cocktail from a seasonal collection using JS (carousel.js , carousel.css)

  ### Logo:
- - Logo will be fixed in the top-middle of the page. (.logo .logo-p1)
+ - Logo will be fixed in the top-middle of the page.
+  (.logo .logo-p1)

 ### Navigation:
  - For both mobile and widescreen there will be NAV for Home and About Us section (.nav , header)